Persper/js-callgraph/README.md

 Module `graph.js` implements graphs using adjacency sets, using sets of numbers as implemented by `numset.js`.
 The latter includes either `olist.js` to implement sets as ordered lists of numbers, or `bitset.js` to use bitsets (with disappointing performance, so we use ordered lists by default).

 Modules `dftc.js`, `heuristictc.js` and `nuutila.js` implement several transitive closure algorithms used by `callgraph.js`.
 By default, we use `dftc.js` which uses a simple, depth first-search based algorithm. `heuristictc.js` does something even simpler, which is very fast but unsound.
 Finally, `nuutila.js` implements Nuutila's algorithm for transitive closure, which for our graphs is usually slower than the depth first-based ones.

+# License #

+This code is licensed under the [Eclipse Public License (v1.0)](http://www.eclipse.org/legal/epl-v10.html), a copy of which is included in this repository in file `epl-v10.html`.